-UNE will follow CDC guidelines for enhanced cleaning and disinfection practices in all campus facilities using products that meet EPA's criteria for use against SARS-CoV-2 (COVID-19) and are appropriate for the particular surfaces.
+UNE follows CDC guidelines for enhanced cleaning and disinfection practices in all campus facilities using products that meet EPA's criteria for use against SARS-CoV-2 (COVID-19) and are appropriate for the particular surfaces.

-Campus common areas, including common areas of the residence halls, such as restrooms, elevators, and reception areas, and other frequently touched surfaces will be cleaned at increased intervals by our Campus Services professional staff, including the use of an electrostatic sanitation system (commonly referred to as a portable misting/fogging system).
-Sanitation stations with equipment, supplies, product information, and usage guidelines will be located in centralized areas of each building.
+Campus common areas, including common areas of the residence halls, such as restrooms, elevators, and reception areas, and other frequently touched surfaces are being cleaned at increased intervals by our Campus Services professional staff, including the use of an electrostatic sanitation system (commonly referred to as a portable misting/fogging system).
+Sanitation stations with equipment, supplies, product information, and usage guidelines are located in centralized areas of each building.
 Any member of the UNE community may request proper sanitation training through Housekeeping Services.

-Employees will be expected to clean and disinfect their personal work area daily.
+Employees are expected to clean and disinfect their personal work area daily.
 Any frequently touched areas should be cleaned with a household disinfectant or 70% alcohol cleaner.
 This includes computer workstations, keyboards, mouse and trackpad devices, desks, phones, door handles, and any other frequently touched areas.
-Sanitation stations with equipment, supplies, product information, and usage guidelines will be located in centralized areas of each building.
-Trash receptacles should be placed in the hallway, outside office/work areas, and they will be emptied by Housekeeping.
-Employees will also be expected to regularly clean their face coverings or face shields (see Section D.1 below for more information about face coverings).
+Sanitation stations with equipment, supplies, product information, and usage guidelines are located in centralized areas of each building.
+Trash receptacles have been placed in the hallways and outside office/work areas, and they are emptied by Housekeeping.
+Employees are also expected to regularly clean their face coverings or face shields (see Section D. 1 below for more information about face masks).

-Enhanced cleaning and disinfection protocols will also be used for athletic facilities, such as the strength and conditioning, locker, and athletic training rooms.
-These protocols include self-service options for occupants, who will be provided with equipment and materials, as well as daily deep sanitation by misting with electrostatically charged EPA registered disinfectants.
+Enhanced cleaning and disinfection protocols are also being used for athletic facilities, such as the strength and conditioning, locker, and athletic training rooms.
+These protocols include self-service options for occupants, who are provided with equipment and materials, as well as daily deep sanitation by misting with electrostatically charged EPA registered disinfectants.

-University fleet vehicles will be sanitized by Facilities between uses by different drivers.
-Sanitization will consist of cleaning of touched surfaces or misting as required.
-The contracted transportation companies, including the Portland Campus Shuttle and the Biddeford Campus to Biddeford Shuttle, will use their sanitation protocols as approved by the State.
+University fleet vehicles are sanitized by Facilities between uses by different drivers.
+Sanitization consists of cleaning of touched surfaces or misting as required.
+The contracted transportation companies, including the Portland Campus Shuttle and the Biddeford Campus to Biddeford Shuttle, use their sanitation protocols as approved by the State.